ras52/bootstrap/stage-3/README.txt

   CBTW, CLTD, CWTL, MOVZBL, MOBSBL

+There is also very limited support for instructions with a SIB bytes: just enough to allow %esp to be dereferenced %esp in an r/m32, e.g. in MOVL (%esp), %eax.

 Character literals are now allowed as immediates, enclosed in single quotes.
 (Note this is unlike the GNU assembler, where character literals begin with a single quote, but do not have a closing quote.)